fruit trees

 Lapins

-Source: Summerland 1983 (Van x Stella).
+Origin: Summerland 1983 (Van x Stella).

-Caliber: Large, 25-28 mm.
+Size: Large, 25-28 mm.

-Flavor and firmness: Good flavor and firmness, but inferior to Bing.
+Flavorand firmness: Good flavor and firmness, but inferior to Bing.

-Pedicel: Medium.
+Pedicel: Medium

-Pollination: Early flowering, self-fertile and good pollinator.
+Pollination: Early flowering, self fertile and good pollinator.

-Splitting: Medium susceptibility.
+Split: Medium susceptibility.

 skeena